HMS Hermes (R12): Cost

 The construction cost of Hermes was £18 million, with a further £1 million for electronic equipment and a further £10 million for aircraft in 1959.

 Operations

 On 16 November 1962, Hermes was cruising off of the Pembrokeshire coast in Wales when one of her helicopters carrying two Members of Parliament, Lord Windlesham and the MP for Loughborough, John Cronin, back from the carrier, which they had been visiting, to RNAS Brawdy, crashed off St David's Head.
 While Cronin and the helicopter's two-man crew were saved by another helicopter from Hermes, Lord Windlesham and an RAF officer being carried as a passenger were killed.

+Nuclear role in the 1962 Cuban Missile Crisis

+During the Cuban Missile Crisis in 1962, the Sea Vixen FAW1s of Hermes were tasked to bomb targets in the Soviet Union with the Red Beard nuclear bombs.
+An observer of the Sea Vixen squadron described his experience as follows: “We used to do ground attack, and we had a nuclear capability.
+During the Cuban missile crisis in 1962, I was in our squadron’s nuclear team.
+We were on red alert for three days, not practice, but for real.
+I was sweating because my target was Sevastopol in the Crimea."

 Proposed operation of F-4 Phantom

 John Hay, Civil Lord of the Admiralty, said in Parliament on 2 March 1964 that "Phantoms will be operated from "Hermes", "Eagle" and the new carrier when it is built. ...
 Our present information and advice is that the aircraft should be able to operate from "Hermes" after she has undergone her refit."